Currently Southwest Tech is not accepting new students into this program. Please consider the Cybersecurity and Network Administration program.

 - Please discuss additional fee questions with the program advisor or instructor.

 At the completion of the program, students are expected to be able to:

-- Implement computer networks.
+- Implement computer networks

-- Implement client systems on a network.
+- Implement client systems

-- Implement and maintain a voice communications network.
+- Implement a voice communications network

 Graduates are prepared for positions in a wide variety of organizations and businesses.
 Opportunities for employment exist in accounting firms, banks, schools, hospitals, insurance companies, manufacturing firms, and government agencies as:

 - Network Administrator: Designs, implements, and maintains local area and wide-area computer networks needed for the efficient functioning of the firm